-My academic work is in aesthetics, especially on the political dimension of contemporary art.
-In recent publications I have considered socially engaged art, the anti-racist art of the conceptual artist Adrian Piper, artists’ use of biotechnology and philosophy of literature.
+My academic work is in philosophy of art, especially on the political dimension of contemporary art.
+In recent publications I have considered socially engaged art, the anti-racist art of the conceptual artist Adrian Piper, and artists' uses of future technologies.
 At Liverpool, I am Director of MA Art, Aesthetics and Cultural Institutions, a programme that combines philosophically-informed criticism with contemporary curating and art practice.

 Before joining the department at Liverpool in 2018, I was the Jeffrey Rubinoff Junior Research Fellow at Churchill College, the University of Cambridge, where I taught in both History of Art and Philosophy departments.
 I obtained my doctorate (D.Phil.) from the University of Oxford in 2015.

-I am happy to supervise PhD projects in aesthetics (analytic and continental), art theory, philosophy of literature, art and politics, art and technology, as well as projects at the intersection of curating and philosophy.
+I am happy to supervise PhD projects in aesthetics (analytic and continental), as well as projects at the intersection of curating and philosophy.

 - Harry Drummond (interpersonal aesthetics)